-Before we look at what the introduction of a sales presentation should contain, and how it ought to be structured, we first need to ask what the introduction is actually for:
+Before we look at what a sales presentation opening should contain, and how it ought to be structured, we first need to ask what the introduction is actually for:

 - To make the audience receptive to the key messages of the presentation.
 When the presenter looks at “why change?” or “why us?” the audience needs to be interested, and open the line of reasoning employed